facetframer/orgnav/README.md

 ## Alternatives

 # helm-org
-`helm-org` has the feeling of a proof-of-concept library. `bho` is more complete, and intends to be more of a complete navigation tool than a searching library.
+`helm-org` has the feeling of a proof-of-concept library. `orgnav` is more complete, and intends to be more of a complete navigation tool than a searching library.
 However, for simple use cases, `helm-org` may be good enough and is likely more stable.
 You may be able to use `narrowing` to work around some of the limitations.